yingweiwo

 Mechanism of Action

-Prostate-specific membrane antigen (PSMA) is a transmembrane glycoprotein that plays a role in dietary folate uptake and the release of neurotransmitters within the brain.
-While PSMA is expressed in many tissues, its expression levels in the prostate are roughly 1000-fold greater than elsewhere in the body and even higher in prostate cancer tissue.
-Piflufolastat F18 binds to PSMA and therefore, in combination with PET imaging, allows for the visualization of PSMA-positive lesions associated with prostate cancer.
+Prostate-specific membrane antigen (PSMA) is a transmembrane glycoprotein that plays a role in the absorption of dietary folic acid and the release of neurotransmitters in the brain.
+Although PSMA is expressed in many tissues, its expression level in the prostate is approximately 1000 times higher than in other parts of the body, and its expression level is even higher in prostate cancer tissue.
+Piflufolastat F18 binds to PSMA; therefore, when used in conjunction with PET imaging, it can visualize PSMA-positive lesions associated with prostate cancer.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.